MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/availability-performance/cluster-service-health-probe-mode-issues.md

 1. Check the RP frontend log to see if the health probe mode in the LoadBalancerProfile is properly configured.
 You can use the `az aks show` command to view the LoadBalancerProfile property of your cluster.

 2. Check the *overlaymgr* log to see if the cloud provider secret is updated.
 The keyword to look for is `cloudConfigSecretResolver`.
-Or check the contents of the cloud-provider-config secret in the Compute Cluster Pack (CCP) namespace.
+Or check the contents of the cloud-provider-config secret in the `ccp` namespace.
 You can use the `kubectl get secret` command to view the secret.

 3. Check the chart or overlay daemonset cloud-node-manager to see if the health-probe-proxy sidecar container is enabled.
 You can use the `kubectl get ds` command to view the daemonset.